amanshrivastav2409/Nostalgic-Tuner-Music-Player/README.md

 # Nostalgic-Tuner-Music-Player

-This project is a Music Player with some nostalgic songs Website only using HTML , CSS & JS.
+This project is a Music Player with some nostalgic songs, The wensite is made only using HTML , CSS & JS.
 An amazing and interesting website for all music lovers.

-Authors
+Author
 @amanshrivastav2409
-Run Locally

 Clone the project
 git clone https://link-to-project